Ugly Side Effects of Drinking Too Much Coffee, According to Science

 For some, four cups of coffee may sound like a lot.
 But if you're one to consume more than 32 ounces of coffee a day or love to down sugary lattes from your local coffee chain, it may be wise to evaluate these ugly side effects you're drinking too much coffee.
 Because while having a little caffeine can cause a lower risk of death according to the AARP, drinking too much of it can create negative side effects to one's health.

 Here are the ugly side effects to expect if you're drinking too much coffee, according to research.
-And for more healthy tips, be sure to check out our list of The 7 Healthiest Foods to Eat Right Now.
+And for some healthy recipe ideas try 22 Meals to Melt Belly Fat in 2022.

 You feel anxious.